spot13/pmcalculator/README.md

-# pmcalculator
+# pmcalculator :v:
-A simple process manager calculator that helps determine the correct values for child processes in PHP-FPM :v:
+A simple process manager calculator that helps determine the correct values for child processes in PHP-FPM.

 # Usage